HathorNetwork/rfcs/text/0000-p2p-identity.md

 - We could use WebSocket instead of LineReceiver for the messaging protocol but the advantage is not real clear, so we've decided to keep the LineReceiver.

+# Prior art
+[prior-art]: #prior-art

+- Both [Bitcoin][4] and [Ethereum][5] use a message oriented communication protocol with TCP as the transport protocol.
+- Ethereum also identify a peer using its public key, even though they use a different [cryptographic algorithm][6] to generate the node key pair.
+- Peer discovery used to be done in [Bitcoin][7] using IRC bootstrapping but is not supported anymore, so when you are connecting in the network for the first time it uses a DNS discovery to find the first node to connect.
+Ethereum uses a similar approach based in [Kademila][8] in which some nodes are always assumed to be online.
+- Both [Bitcoin][1] and [Ethereum][9] exchange a first HELLO (version in bitcoin case) message with basic information of the peer to validate the connection before start exchanging the other messages.
+- A list of capabilities of a node is also used by [IMAP][10] and [Ethereum][9].

 # Future possibilities
 [future-possibilities]: #future-possibilities